DPK516/ResearchMind-AI/README.md

 # ⬛ ResearchMind

-### Enterprise Multi-Agent AI Research Platform for Deep Intelligence and Insight Generation
+### Production-Ready Multi-Agent AI Research System

-A containerized multi-agent AI research tool built with LangChain, FastAPI, and Streamlit to automate deep internet research and analysis.
+A containerized AI research platform built with LangChain, FastAPI, Streamlit, and Docker that autonomously gathers, analyzes, and synthesizes information from multiple sources into structured research reports.

 **What does this actually do?** Think of ResearchMind as your own personal team of expert analysts.
 You type in any topic, and a swarm of AI agents instantly searches the live internet, reads multiple sources, filters out biased information, and writes a highly detailed, professional research report and risk assessment for you in seconds.